Table of Contents ×

 When you upload videos on a video-sharing platform like YouTube or Vimeo, make sure you use keyword-based titles so that they can rank on the platform or even search engines.

-You can use tools like vidIQ, TubeBuddy, etc., which allows you to identify ideal keywords for your video title
+You can use tools like vidIQ, TubeBuddy, etc., which allow you to identify ideal keywords for your video title

 Add a description